citp/privacy-policy-historical/b/bu/bus/businessofsoftware.org.md

 When you register, you can choose not to be contacted by us.
 Any of our Users can also contact us at any time to ask to be removed from our Subscriber list.
-If you wish to remove your details, you should contact us by email: [privacy@thebln.com](mailto:privacy@thebln.com)
+If you wish to remove your details, you should contact us by email: [privacy@businessofsoftware.org](mailto:privacy@businessofsoftware.org).

-On registration, you will be provided with an opportunity to opt out of being automatically registered for other The BLN services, or from receiving information from The BLN or any advertiser or sponsor of the Site.
+On registration, you will be provided with an opportunity to opt out of being automatically registered for other Business of Software services, or from receiving information from Business of Software or any advertiser or sponsor of the Site.

 **Security**